AnyFetch/restify-logger/README.md

 You can specify a function to the logger to add a small text at the beggining of your log line to identify the user which do the request.
 By default '???' is displayed.

+And you can specify another function to filter logged request.

 For example :
 ```
 DELETE test@anyfetch.com:/user/542d5154d0db17c03ecd1499 25ms 204